SACHSTech/CLI-basics-assignment/README.md

 # Command Line Basics Assignment

 Perform the following commands in order.
 Use TAB (autocomplete whenever necessary).

+1. Display the current directory.

-1. output the path of the current directory
+2. List the contents of the current directory.

-2. create a new directory called `CLIBasicsFolder`
+2. Create a new directory `CLIPractice`.

-3. list the contents of the current directory to verify the new directory has been created
-4. change directory to `CLIBasicsFolder`
+3. Navigate into the newly created directory `CLIPractice`.

-5. create a new file called `myfile.txt`
+4. Create a new file called `practice.txt` within the `CLIPractice` folder.

-6. write your name and the course number to the `myfile.txt`
-7. display the contents of `myfile.txt`
-8. make a copy of `myfile.txt`, call it `myfile_copy.txt`
+5. Write `We're talking `bout practice?` to `practice.txt`.

-9. list the contents of the `CLIBasicsFolder` directory
+6. Display the contents of `practice.txt` to the command prompt.

-10. rename `myfile_copy.txt` to `myfile2.txt`
-11. move the `myfile2.txt` to the parent directory of the `CLIBasicsFolder`
+7. Append `Not a game!
+Not a game!
+We're talking about practice?!`

+8. Make another directory (within CLIPractice) called 'MorePractice`

+9. Copy `practice.txt` to `MorePractice` directory.

+10. Rename the copied `practice.txt` (in `MorePractice`) to `practice2.txt`

-12. list the contents of the the parent directory of the `CLIBasicsFolder`
+11. List the contents of the `CLIPractice` directory

+12. Navigate to `MorePractice` and delete the `practice2.txt`

+13. Navigate back up to `CLIPractice` and delete the `MorePractice` directory.

-13. change directory to the parent directory of `CLIBasicsFolder`
+14. Navigate to the parent directory of `CLIPractice` and delete `CLIPractice`
-14. from your current folder and without changing back to the `CLIBasicsFolder` delete the `myfile.txt` file that is inside `CLIBasicsFolder`
-15. delete `CLIBasicsFolder`
-16. list the contents of the root of the project (the `CLI-basics-assignment` folder)

-Copy your terminal shell session and paste it into the `TerminalSession.txt` file.
+Copy your CLI session and paste it into the `TerminalSession.txt` file.